 D.M.A., The Cleveland Institute of Music

-M.M., The University of Alabama
+M.M., Ohio University

-B.M., University of Akron
+M.M., The University of Akron